sgunonu/DataSafe/LabGuide100000.md

 -	Now you are on the **Select Sensitive Types for Sensitive Data Discovery** page.
 Here you can change your sensitive type selections and choose whether to include non-dictionary referential relationships in the search.
 -	Select all of the sensitive categories.
 <!-- Image 4.9-->
--	Deselect **Non-Dictionary Relationship Discovery**.
+-	Deselect **Non-Dictionary Relationship Discovery** at the bottom of the page.
 <!-- Image 4.10-->
 -	To rerun the data discovery job, click **Continue**.
 -	When the job is finished, click **Continue**.
 Because you chose to not discover non-dictionary referential relationships, the wizard takes you directly to the **Sensitive Data Discovery Result** page.
--	Expand all of the sensitive columns and review the results.
+-	Expand all of the sensitive columns and review the results then scroll down and click reports.
 <!-- Image 4.11-->
--	To view the newly discovered sensitive columns, click **View newly discovered sensitive columns only**.
-Notice that Data Discovery found additional sensitive columns.

 ### **Step 4:**
 -	Scroll down and click Report at the bottom right corner of the screen.